walpal/alx-pre_course/0x01-git/README.md

-The first content of this REadMe
+The first content of this README.